 Some dreams require a custom Boeing 747 to get them off the ground

 Coming back to our day and age, we have exclusive pictures of Boeing 747 Large Cargo Freighter Dreamlifter (more info), sent in by John P. A. Cooney (photos taken at the 2008 Experimental Aircraft Association Airshow):

 (photos credit: John P. A. Cooney)

-It's perhaps the most exciting to watch such a heavy bird rise gracefully into the sky:
+It's perhaps among the most exciting things in the world to watch such a heavy bird rise gracefully into the sky:

 (image credit: Royal S. King)

-Finally, as a sort of a riddle for our dear readers, here are some planes that need identifying:
+Finally, as a sort of a riddle for our dear readers, here are some planes that need to be identified:

 UPDATE: Good fun with answers: left plane is the experimental unmanned aerial vehicle Boeing X-48.
 The plane on the right is the Aero Spacelines Super Guppy

 CONTINUE TO NEXT PAGE OF "BIGGEST AIRPLANES"! ->